berbix/berbix-node/README.md

     var refreshToken = '' // fetched from database
     var userTokens = new UserTokens(refreshToken)

+### Extract refresh token for storage

+    var refreshToken = userTokens.refreshToken
+    // store the token to your database

+### Create a continuation

+    var continuation = await client.createContinuation(userTokens)
+    // pass to the client to be provided to the Berbix JS SDK

 ### Creating a user

     var userTokens = client.createUser({